jphong125/stellaapic/Writerside/topics/intro.md

 ## The Flow

 Users get redirected to corresponding game session after getting a game session from API servers when entering game.
 (Create a game session)
-After entering LuckyMonaco, the user can receive the bet amount and the game results, specified by Partner.  ( Game Money Integration )
+After entering LuckyMonaco, the user can receive the bet amount and the game results, specified by Partner.
+* IF you are a seamless system, please refer to Seamless Integration
+* If you are a transfer system, please refer to Transfer Integration

 ## API call basic specifications